Simple Steps to a Healthy Heart – The “4M’s”

 In Summary

-Movement and exercise, intelligent choice of Meals, Measurement of health indicators and maintaining an optimistic Mental attitude (the 4-M approach) form a concise and effective approach to achieving heart health before and after serious illness, at any age.
+Movement and exercise, intelligent choice of Meals, Measurement of key health indicators and Mental wellness through prioritising a positive mindset and social connection (the 4-M approach) form a concise and effective framework to managing heart health before and after serious illness, at any age.

 For access to regular information on heart health, quarterly webinars with health experts, access to our private Facebook group to connect with others impacted by heart disease and more sign up to our Heart Health Club here